Meghanaramesha/JPA/GitBook_Content/Influencers/Game Design - Product - Production/SergeiZenkin/014_Balancing Clarity and Efficiency in RPG Ability Scaling.md

+---
+title: "Balancing Clarity and Efficiency in RPG Ability Scaling"
+---

 # Balancing Clarity and Efficiency in RPG Ability Scaling

 In character abilities leveling design, I’ve always been interested in finding an answer to the question: how to scale percentage-based buffs and debuffs?
 So that they look clear to the player, but also increase efficiency in a meaningful way.